rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

   automatically turn convert excess arguments into a tuple of the final argument and the excess arguments.
 I call this "auto-tupling."
-* If there are insufficient arguments at a given call site, then automatically replace each of the omitted arugments with the unit value (`()`).
+* If there are insufficient arguments at a given call site, then automatically replace each of the omitted arguments with the unit value (`()`).
 I call this "auto-unit'ing." [*]

 The above two transformations can be used in tandem with the trait